jaegertracing/documentation/content/docs/1.13/client-libraries.md

 Libraries in other languages are currently under development, please see [issue #366](https://github.com/jaegertracing/jaeger/issues/366).

-## Features

-A feature matrix for the existing client libraries is [available here](../client-features/).

 ## Initializing Jaeger Tracer

 The initialization syntax is slightly different in each languages, please refer to the README's in the respective repositories.